CSR Activity Report (CSR Guideline Activity Reports)

 Toray Group CSR Procurement GuidelinesFormulated March 2022

-The new CSR Procurement Guidelines were formulated in March 2022 and comprise the following items.
+The major contents of the new CSR Procurement Guidelines formulated in March 2022 are as follows.

 1. Ethics and Compliance